dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 These can be remedied using a cast instead of (mis-)using parentheses to force parsing as an expression:
 <code>cast(typeof(*s*))(*s*)</code>.

+Another breaking change is with the string representation of function pointer and delegate types that return by reference.
+Those will be rendered the same as they would be written in code, but currently, the `ref` is suffixed with other attributes, whereas with this DIP, `ref` will of course be prefixed.

-A possibly breaking change of [the provided implementation][impl-pr] specifically is that the serialization of nested function types uses parentheses around the return type, even in cases where no `ref` or linkage is involved that would require parentheses:
+A breaking change of [the provided implementation][impl-pr] specifically is that the serialization of nested function pointer and/or delegate types uses parentheses around the return type, even in cases where no `ref` or linkage is involved that would require parentheses:
 ```d
 static assert(int function() function().stringof == "int function() function()");